open-cluster-management-io/open-cluster-management-io.github.io/content/concepts/architecture.md

 ## Cluster lifecycle (work in progress)

 The _cluster lifecycle_ defines the process the lifecycle of a cluster on the hub side.
-It includes the create, destroy of cluster through [hive](https://github.com/openshift/hive), the attach and detach functionality, the addon lifecycle and a UI to give a better user experience on that process.
+It includes the create, destroy of cluster through [hive](https://github.com/openshift/hive), the attach and detach functionality, the addon lifecycle and a UI console to give a better user experience on that process.

 ### Discovery (work in progress)